pingcap/docs-cn/system-variables.md

 - This variable is used to control whether to create the primary key as a [clustered index](/clustered-indexes.md) by default.
 "By default" here means that the statement does not explicitly specify the keyword `CLUSTERED`/`NONCLUSTERED`.
 Supported values are `OFF`, `ON`, and `INT_ONLY`:
     - `OFF` indicates that primary keys are created as non-clustered indexes by default.
     - `ON` indicates that primary keys are created as clustered indexes by default.
     - `INT_ONLY` indicates that the behavior is controlled by the configuration item `alter-primary-key`.
 If `alter-primary-key` is set to `true`, all primary keys are created as non-clustered indexes by default.
-If it is set to `false`, only the primary keys consist of an integer column are created as clustered indexes.
+If it is set to `false`, only the primary keys which consist of an integer column are created as clustered indexes.

 ### tidb_enable_collect_execution_info